zapier/zapier-platform-cli/README-source.md

 To understand search-powered fields, we have to have a good understanding of dynamic dropdowns.

 When users are selecting specific resources (for instance, a Google Sheet), it's important they're able to select the exact sheet they want.
 Instead of referencing the sheet by name (which may change), we match via `id` instead.
-Rather than directing the user copy and paste and id for every item they might encounter, there is the notion of a **dynamic dropdown**.
+Rather than directing the user copy and paste an id for every item they might encounter, there is the notion of a **dynamic dropdown**.
 A dropdown is a trigger that returns a list of resources.
 It can pull double duty and use its results to power another trigger, search, or action in the same app.
 It provides a list of ids with labels that show the item's name:

 ![](https://cdn.zapier.com/storage/photos/fb56bdc2aab91504be0e51800bec4d64.png)

 The field's value reaches your app as an id.
 You define this connection with the `dynamic` property, which is a string: `trigger_key.id_key.label_key`.
-This approach works great if the user setting up the zap always wants the zap to use the same spreadsheet.
-They specify the id during setup and the zap runs happily.
+This approach works great if the user setting up the Zap always wants the Zap to use the same spreadsheet.
+They specify the id during setup and the Zap runs happily.

 **Search fields** take this connection a step further.
 Rather than set the spreadsheet id at setup, the user could precede the action with a search field to make the id dynamic.
 For instance, let's say you have a different spreadsheet for every day of the week.
 You could build the following zap: